Our top tips!

 What if I get bullied?

-The world has become much more accepting of the LGBTQ+ community, but there is still quite a way to go before all of these negative thoughts have complete gone away.
+The world has become much more accepting of the LGBTQ+ community, but there is still quite a way to go before all the negative thoughts completely go away.
 The fear of being bullied should not stop you coming out – you should always feel like you can be yourself and not have to hide a whole part of who you are.

 It can be hard to come out when you are scared, so it’s important to know what to do.
 If you are being bullied because of your sexuality:

-- Make sure that you talk to somebody that you trust, like a school teacher, your parents or a friend to let them know what is going on.
+- Make sure you talk to somebody you trust, like a school teacher, your parents or a friend, to let them know what is going on.

 - Join a community of other individuals who might be being bullied because of their sexuality so that you can support each other.